 - A refund in certain cases

 All Canadian controlled private corporations or CCPCs with eligible SR&ED projects can apply.
-Those who qualify for SR&ED funding can earn an SR&ED tax credit up to 35% refundable ITC for the first $3 million in qualifying expenditures.
+Those who qualify for SR&ED can earn an SR&ED tax credit up to 35% refundable ITC for the first $3 million in qualifying expenditures.
 Eligible costs in excess of this amount are entitled to 15% non-refundable ITC, which can be deducted from the tax payable.

 The Canada Revenue Agency also offers qualifying corporations 15% ITC for eligible costs in excess of $3 million.
 Forty percent of this amount is refundable.